SMSF Bitcoin Audit Guide

 Valuation basis (open, close, high, or low) is a matter of professional judgment and documented fund policy.
 The formulas above help you apply your chosen basis consistently; they do not substitute for that policy.

 The supporting file should focus on records that substantiate acquisition, attribution, reporting-date balance, reporting-date value, and separation from personal assets.
-Below is a typical SMSF Bitcoin audit evidence pack (SMSF crypto audit evidence) checklist.
+For many funds in this model, the table below is usually sufficient, subject to auditor judgment and fund circumstances.

 | Evidence item | Description | Why it's needed |